Dilli-WebDev/Omnifood/README.md

 - Tablet - Vertical
 - Mobile phones

-Minimal Media Queries because:
-Used Rem unit/Percentages/Reusuable Grid and Flex Container in Main Code.

 _you can view in any Screen and my site layout won't break.😛_

 ---

-## **Used Netlify Forms - Please do submit the Form in my Page 😁**